lenkakt/zephyr-os-labs/threads/README.rst

     west build -p always -b qemu_cortex_m0 -t run ./threads

-You shall see the ASSERT message informing you that the userspace this board does not support the userspace.
+You shall see the ASSERT message informing you that the userspace on this board does not support the userspace.
 Switch off the CONFIG_ASSERT in your configuration and run the example at cortex_m0 again.
 See?
 It looks like userspace is working, but in fact... no!
 Take care in your applications.

 ------------------------------------